 Well, this was a happy experiment.
 It was my first time cooking lentils!
 I guess I’m behind the times, but I kept hearing about how inexpensive, nutritious, and filling lentils were, so I started looking to see what goes into a good, thick Lentil Stew.
 Then I made my own version!

-The only HARD part about making this stew was I had to remember to write all the ingredients down as I made it, so I could actually remember what I did.
-Do you ever do that?
-Let’s just say that one hand was stirring the pot, one hand was writing it all down, and I suppose I might have used my FEET to take the pictures… somehow I got it done, and guess what?
+Let’s just say that one hand was stirring the pot, one hand was writing it all down, and I suppose I might have used my FEET to take the pictures.
+Somehow, I got it done, and guess what?
 This hearty lentil stew is GOOD!

 Scroll Down For a Printable Recipe Card At the Bottom Of The Page

-Lentils Are A Healthy Protein-Filled Legume
+Lentils Are Healthy Protein-Filled Legumes

-On a side note… did you know that lentils (a legume) contain the 3rd highest protein of any legume?
+On a side note, did you know that lentils (a legume) contain the 3rd highest protein of any legume?
 True.
 Lentils are inexpensive AND highly nutritious.
-That can be considered a win-win kind of main ingredient.
+That can be considered a “win-win” kind of main ingredient.

 How To Make Delicious Lentil Stew